Head-On Collision Claims Six Lives on Narok-Mulot Road

 Six people have tragically lost their lives following a collision on the Narok-Mulot road in Narok County.

-According to authorities, the incident took place in the Silanage area, where a Subaru Forester attempted to overtake and collided head-on with a Toyota Sienta.
+According to authorities, the incident took place in the Silanga area, where a Subaru Forester attempted to overtake and collided head-on with a Toyota Sienta.

 The Sienta, with six passengers on board, was en route to Mulot, while the Subaru was traveling towards Narok.